35 Best 4th of July Weekend Getaways You Will Never Forget

 Where to stay: The SpringHill Suites by Marriott, which is directly on the Gulf of Mexico and just steps away from the beautiful water of the Emerald Coast, makes the perfect 4th of July weekend base camp.
 Visitors can enjoy unobstructed views of spectacular sunrises and sunsets at the all-suite hotel, as well as a lazy river overlooking the ocean.

 Best for music lovers

-Celebrate Independence Day 2022 in Music City with the free “Let Freedom Sing!”
+Celebrate Independence Day 2023 in Music City with the free “Let Freedom Sing!”
 July 4th event in downtown Nashville, one of the best cities in America for live music.
-This celebration will not only offer a large outdoor concert and Family Fun Zone—Nashville is also promising the largest fireworks show in the city’s history.
+This celebration will not only offer a large outdoor concert and Family Fun Zone—Nashville also promises one of the largest fireworks shows in the country.

 Don’t miss: The pyrotechnics will be synchronized to a live performance by the Grammy-winning Nashville Symphony.

 Where to stay: With a great beach-resort atmosphere in downtown Nashville, there is no better place to feel like you’re enjoying an island paradise in the midst of it all than at the Margaritaville Hotel.
 Soak up the sun, and take in fantastic views of the Music City skyline, including the fireworks, from the fourth-floor pool deck.

 Best for honoring our country’s origins